JingyangQiao/MAGE/README.md

 ## 4. Checkpoints
 1. Please prepare the pre-trained SEED-X checkpoints as the instructions in [SEED-X](https://github.com/AILab-CVC/SEED-X).

 2. In order to ensure that each CL (Continual Learning) baseline has a common initial training checkpoint, we did not adopt any CL methods.
-Instead, we directly train on the initial task (VQAv2) and obtain the LoRA weights and Mage (MoELoRA) agent weights, which can be downloaded in [LoRA](https://huggingface.co/jingyang/Continual-NExT-VQAv2/tree/main/lora) and [Mage](https://huggingface.co/jingyang/Continual-NExT-VQAv2/tree/main/mage).
+Instead, we directly train on the initial task (VQAv2) and obtain the LoRA agent weights and Mage (MoELoRA) agent weights, which can be downloaded in [LoRA](https://huggingface.co/jingyang/Continual-NExT-VQAv2/tree/main/lora) and [Mage](https://huggingface.co/jingyang/Continual-NExT-VQAv2/tree/main/mage).
 Finally, these checkpoints needed to be stored as `./train_output/mage/VQAv2/pytorch_model.bin`

 3. Then, organize the checkpoints as follows: